When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 iPads for musicians: Verdict

-You can’t go wrong with the 12.9-inch iPad Pro!
-It is the most used tablet among professional musicians and has the best stylus and keyboard. iPadOS still has some exclusive apps (forScore, Sibelius, GarageBand) and features (AirDrop, AirPlay), as well as the best performance of any tablet to the day.
+You can’t go wrong with a 12.9-inch or 13-inch iPad!
+The iPad Pro in particular is the most used tablet among professional musicians and has the best stylus and keyboard. iPadOS still has some exclusive apps (forScore, Newzik, GarageBand) and features (AirDrop, AirPlay), as well as the best performance of any tablet to the day.

-The 11-inch iPad Pro, the iPad Air and the “standard” iPad are definitely too small for more than casual music practice.
-I would strongly recommend preferring a used or refurbished 12.9-inch iPad than opting for one of the smaller models.
+In my opinion, the 11-inch iPad models (Pro and Air) and the “standard” iPad are too small for more than casual music practice.
+If you’re on a budget, I would strongly recommend getting a used or refurbished 12.9-inch iPad Pro over one of the smaller models.

-If you already have an iPhone or a Mac, it’s a no-brainer: the 12.9-inch iPad Pro is your best option.
-If you’re not tied to the Apple ecosystem, however, a Samsung Galaxy Tab S9 Ultra may also be an excellent choice.
+If you already have an iPhone or a Mac and your budget allows, it’s a no-brainer: the 13-inch iPad Pro is your best option, followed by the 6th and 5th generation iPad Pros and the iPad Air 13.
+However, if you’re not tied to the Apple ecosystem, a Samsung Galaxy Tab S10 Ultra may also be an excellent choice.

-The Galaxy Tab S9 Ultra is a high-end Android tablet with a 14.6-inch display.
-It is the largest tablet available on the market in 2023.
+The Samsung Galaxy Tab S9 Ultra (released in August 2023) and its successor, the S10 Ultra (released in October 2024), are high-end Android tablets with 14.6-inch displays.
+They are the largest tablets available on the market in 2024.

 Frédéric Chopin’s Nocturne Opus 15 № 2 on a Samsung Galaxy Tab S9 Ultra in landscape mode.
 Photo: tablets-for-musicians.com.

-The largest tablet on the market, the Samsung Galaxy Tab S9 Ultra, has a display area equivalent to 102% of a sheet of paper.
+The largest tablet on the market, the Samsung Galaxy Tab S10 Ultra, has a display area equivalent to 102% of a sheet of Letter paper (or 99% of the A4 format).
 The surfaces and dimensions are those of the screens and not of the tablets.

 The display of the Samsung tablet is very elongated, the aspect ratio is 16:10, which might seem impractical at first glance.
 However, this unusual format is actually very well-suited for displaying sheet music:

-The beginning of the second movement of Mozart’s Piano Sonata № 8 in A minor, K. 310 / 300d on the Samsung Galaxy Tab S8 Ultra
+The beginning of the second movement of Mozart’s Piano Sonata № 8 in A minor, K. 310 / 300d on the Samsung Galaxy Tab S9 Ultra (screenshot)

 Cons